Summer 2012 Volume 56

 - Determine whether or not job candidates can safely perform the essential physical demands of the job for which they applied, were selected and given a conditional job offer

 - Use a properly constructed assessment tool that is medical in nature and legally defensible because it is based on measurable task criteria

 - Know, step by step, how to establish a prework screening policy and measurable protocols

-Download a PDF of the Prework Screening Guide.
+Download the Prework Screening Program Template.